Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 ## Operational Protocol Sequence

 1. **DHCP Discover**: The client device broadcasts a DHCP Discover message.
 The Parameter Request List (PRL) includes either the newly allocated standalone Option code or Option 43, signaling its intent to perceive upstream capability profiles.
-2. **DHCP Offer**: The DHCP Server (hosted on the Master Device) replies with a DHCP Offer encapsulating the initial intelligence profiles in its option payload.
+2. **DHCP Offer**: The DHCP Server (hosted on the Master Device) replies with a DHCP Offer encapsulating the initial master device address and LLM configuration parameters in its extended option payload.
 3. **DHCP Request**: The client device selects the offer and transmits a DHCP Request to the DHCP server.
-4. **DHCP ACK**: The server commits the allocation via a DHCP ACK message to the client.
+4. **DHCP ACK**: The DHCP Server commits the allocation and sends a DHCP ACK message to the client, carrying the definitive master device address and LLM configuration parameters in its extended option payload.
-5. **Extraction**:Upon receiving the final DHCPACK response, the client device terminates the state machine and extracts the target metadata.
+5. **Extraction**:Upon receiving the final DHCPACK response, the client device extracts the master device's address parameters and the master device's LLM configuration parameters.

 # Message Formats